MemSkill: Learning and Evolving Memory Skills for Self-Evolving Agents: Introduction

 Experiments on LoCoMo, LongMemEval, HotpotQA, and ALFWorld show that MemSkill consistently improves task performance and generalizes well.
 Further analyses validate key components and showcase representative evolved skills, offering insights toward more adaptive, self-evolving memory management for LLM agents.

-Our contributions can be summarized as follows. \begin{itemize} \item We propose \textbf{MemSkill}, an agent memory method that represents memory operations as an evolving skill bank, and constructs skill-guided memories by conditioning an LLM on a selected set of skills. \item We introduce a closed-loop optimization recipe that combines reinforcement learning for skill selection with LLM-guided skill evolution from hard cases, enabling continual refinement of the skill bank and taking a step toward self-evolving agent memory systems. \item We evaluate MemSkill on LoCoMo, LongMemEval, HotpotQA, and ALFWorld, showing consistent gains over baselines and strong generalization, offering insights toward self-evolving memory for LLM agents. \end{itemize}
+Our contributions can be summarized as follows. \begin{itemize} \item We propose \textbf{MemSkill}, an agent memory method that represents memory operations as an evolving skill bank, where each skill provides reusable guidance for selecting, extracting, and organizing useful memories.
+This turns memory construction from a fixed handcrafted pipeline into an adaptive skill-conditioned generation process. \item We introduce a closed-loop optimization recipe that combines reinforcement learning for skill selection with LLM-guided skill evolution from hard cases, enabling continual refinement of the skill bank and taking a step toward self-evolving agent memory systems. \item We evaluate MemSkill on LoCoMo, LongMemEval, HotpotQA, and ALFWorld, demonstrating consistent gains and strong transfer ability across conversational QA and embodied interaction settings, offering insights for self-evolving memory in LLM agents. \end{itemize}